hotosm/oam-docs-hugo/content/uploader/uploader-form.md

 ### via Google Drive

 You can connect your Google Drive folder and individually select files to be uploaded.
 In order for OAM to download the file from Google Drive, each file must have sharing settings that allow the file to be publicly viewable.
-Following these steps if the file does not have sharing turned on:
+Follow these steps if the file does not have sharing turned on:

 1. Navigate to your Google Drive folder
 2. Right click on the file(s) you want to share and select "Share"